redox-os/website/content/faq.en.md

 - **Bug isolation**

 Most system components run in user-space on a microkernel system.
-Because of this, a bug in a non-kernel component won't [crash the system/kernel](https://en.wikipedia.org/wiki/Kernel_panic).
+Because of this, bugs in most system components won't [crash the system/kernel](https://en.wikipedia.org/wiki/Kernel_panic).

 - **Restartless design**